phillipdavidstearns/theprimitiveweb/README.md

 1. Run the command `ipconfig getifaddr en0` to find your IP address on your network.
 2. Share this IP address with friends on your network.
 Have them navigate to `http://your.ip.address:8080` for example `http://192.168.0.123:8080`

+### NOTE:

+If you're paranoid, like me, you've probably enabled your firewall and blocked unsolicited incoming connections.
+Good for you!
+If this is the case, you'll have to make firewall rules to allow inbound/outboun requests on your HTTP server port, so you can share your work with others on your network.

 ## Clean up!

 1. Turn off the `SimpleHTTPServer` by either closing the tab or by activating the terminal tab and pressing `control+c`